|

 On setting the hook.

-BUT NO LONGER as of June 2010, I am now of the opinion, voiced by
+pretty well.
+And, almost everyone espoused this!
+BUT I am now of the opinion, voiced by

-professional frog fishing folks like Bobby Barrack, to set immediately, and
+professional frog fishing folks like Bobby Barrack, to set it immediately, and

 to set HARD.
 Why?
 Because many times a lunker will have you wrapped up in